tissatussa/Arbeperft/README.md

 FENf: Fullmove number, eg. 1
 ```

-Omitting the FEN parameter(s) will set the FEN data pair (fen and description) in 'fen.yml' - if this config file is not found or it contains no FEN data pair, the starting position is loaded.
+Omitting the FEN argument(s) will set the FEN data pair (fen and description) in 'fen.yml' - if this config file is not found or it contains no FEN data pair, the starting position is loaded.

-When a parameter contains a "/" character, it's considered to be the 'FENp' part and the program expects all other 5 FEN parts to be present.
+When a argument contains a "/" character, it's considered to be the 'FENp' part and the program expects all other 5 FEN parts to be present.
 No FEN validation is done, an invalid or incomplete FEN may result in an error or unexpected output.

 ### Examples: